-4. The new Zoom feature for Office 365 subscribers
+4. The Zoom feature for Office 365 subscribers

-If you’ve got an active Office 365 subscription, and you’ve downloaded the latest version of PowerPoint, you have the Zoom option on the Insert tab.
+If you have an active Office 365 subscription, you can use the Zoom feature on the insert tab.
 As you can see in the screenshot below, there are three Zoom options:

 - Summary Zoom